django-cas-ng/django-cas-ng/docs/signals.rst

 **Arguments sent with this signal**

 **sender**
-  The authentication backend instance that authenticated the user.
+  [CASBackend] The authentication backend instance that authenticated the user.

 **user**
-  The user instance that was just authenticated.
+  [str] The user instance that was just authenticated.

 **created**
-  Boolean as to whether the user was just created.
+  [bool] Boolean as to whether the user was just created.

 **attributes**
-  Attributes returned during by the CAS during authentication.
+  [Dict] Attributes returned during by the CAS during authentication.

 **ticket**
-  The ticket used to authenticate the user with the CAS.
+  [str] The ticket used to authenticate the user with the CAS.

 **service**
-  The service used to authenticate the user with the CAS.
+  [str] The service used to authenticate the user with the CAS.

 **request**
-  The request that was used to login.
+  [HttpRequest] The request that was used to login.

 django_cas_ng.signals.cas_user_logout